mdn/content/files/en-us/web/javascript/typed_arrays/index.md

 ### Working with complex data structures

 By combining a single buffer with multiple views of different types, starting at different offsets into the buffer, you can interact with data objects containing multiple data types.
-This lets you, for example, interact with complex data structures from [WebGL](/en-US/docs/Web/API/WebGL_API), data files, or C structures you need to use while using [js-ctypes](/en-US/docs/Mozilla/js-ctypes "js-ctypes").
+This lets you, for example, interact with complex data structures from [WebGL](/en-US/docs/Web/API/WebGL_API) or data files.

 Consider this C structure: